phpMussel/phpMussel/_docs/readme.vi.txt

  /vault/update.inc (Script, Included)
     phpMussel Update Script; Required for automatic updates and for updating phpMussel via your browser, but not required otherwise.
     ~
+ /vault/urlscanner.cvd (Signatures, Included)
+    File for URL scanner signatures.
+Required if "urlscanner" directive in "phpmussel.ini" is enabled.
+Can remove if the option is disabled.
+    ~
  /vault/whitelist_clamav.cvd (Signatures, Included)
  /vault/whitelist_custom.cvd (Signatures, Included)